eloj/radix-sorting/README.md

 The primary modification to the sorting function is the small addition of a function `key_of()`, which returns the key for a given record.

-The main insight you should take away from this is that, to sort composed types, we just need some way to _extract_ or _derive_ a key for each entry.
+The main insight you should take away from this is that, to sort record types, we just need some way to _extract_ or _derive_ a key for each entry.

 We're still restricted to integer keys.
 We rely on there being some sort of mapping from our records (or _entries_) to the integers which orders the records the way we require.

 Here we still use a single octet inside the `struct sortrec` as the key.
 Associated with each key is a short string.
-This allows us to demonstrate *a)* that sorting keys with associated data is not a problem, and *b)* that the sort is indeed stable.
+This allows us to demonstrate that *a)* sorting keys with associated data is not a problem, and *b)* the sort is indeed stable.

 Running the full program demonstrates that each _like-key_ is output in the same order it came in the input array, i.e the sort is _stable_.